 You can register tenant domains using the Management Console of WSO2 products.

 Please follow following two articles to know more about WSO2 tenant architecture and how to use it.

 How To Debug Tenants

 If you have followed my previous post you know that first we need to start the esb in debug mode.
 For that we need to use command -Desb.debug=true.
 Now we have changed this and you need to use -Desb.debug=$tenantDomain.
-So you will no longer will enable the debugging by using parameter true.

 - Start Debugger in super tenant : -Desb.debug=super